 Out-of-school suspension is a severe form of punishment used to convey to both student and parent/guardian that the school will not accept or tolerate the type of behavior that prompted the suspension.
 A parent/guardian conference may be required prior to a student's return to school.
 Repeated violations may lead to expulsion.
-Suspended students cannot be on campus for ANY reason until the day they are allowed to return to school.
+Suspended students cannot be on campus or at any school event off campus for ANY reason until the day they are allowed to return to school.